How do I start?

 - Phonics Flashcards to supplement a phonics program

 (see my links page for free phonics programs)

 - A Grammar Course (Professor Klugimkopf's Old-Fashioned English Grammar)

 - A Spelling Course (Professor Klugimkopf's Spelling Method)

 - Vocabulary Flashcards - Printable in 3 formats.
 Flashcards for all 6,400+ words.

 - Vocabulary Exercises Book - For each book that has vocabulary words there are the following: A vocabulary/definition list, 2 word searches (one has the word as a clue, one has the definition as a clue), a crossword puzzle, and a matching game (can also be used as a test).
 146 of the 157 core books have a corresponding set of vocabulary words.

 - Vocabulary Computer Drill - to use on the computer.

-(The grammar, spelling, and vocabulary exercise books are available for purchase from the RC site.)
+(The grammar, spelling, and vocabulary exercise books are available for purchase from Robinson Books.)